xavibenjamin/brightlycolored.org/_posts/2016-01-05-publishing-to-jekyll-from-ios.md

   console.alert("No YAML header found.\n\nAction Halted.")
 ```

 And that's it!
 Create a new post with the first workflow, and publish it with the second one.
-If you have any issues or have questions, I'm [@ttimsmith](https://twitter.com/smithtimmytim) on Twitter.
+If you have any issues or have questions, I'm [@smithtimmytim](https://twitter.com/smithtimmytim) on Twitter.

 Happy blogging!

 ---
 *Btdubs… this post was written completely on my iPad, and I loved every minute of it.*

+---

+**Update on 12/27/2017 at 4:03pm**: Remove reference to *The Bold Report*, fix Tim's username on Twitter, and add link to Netlify.